vishal-rathod-07/React-Native-Landing-Page-Clone/README.md

-Boosted React Native: A Bootstrap Landing Page Clone
+React Native Revisited: A Bootstrap Landing Page Clone
 ====================================================

 This project is a clone of a React Native landing page using HTML, CSS, and Bootstrap.
 The aim of the project is to showcase the design skills and the ability to replicate a given design using HTML, CSS, and Bootstrap.